-Greyhound Rescue Wales Staff
+Greyhound Rescue Wales Staff and Trustees

 Our small dedicated team are responsible for supporting the charities extensive branch network and dedicated volunteers.
 The charity is governed by a Board of Trustees and a Chair.